Creating lookups and dropdown lists from an Excel Workbook

 There are circumstances where you may want to load values to a dropdown list or use them in a lookup from an Excel workbook.
-Starting with FileHold 14 you can do this directly in the metadata field or document schema configuration.

 The remainder of this article assumes the reader has good knowledge of Windows administration concepts.
 FileHold Professional Services can provide assistance to configure your system.
 Support for this material is not covered under FileCare.

 The feature needed to support this operation is called User Configured Database Server Connection.
 This allows you to tell the document management software to access the data with a method specified by the user.
 The document management software does not require any prior knowledge of this data access method, but it does require the user to have full knowledge of how to install and configure this method.

 In order to use this feature, you will need a license with Custom Providers and Queries enabled.
 Upon request, a new license file can be sent to you at no charge.
 To request a license with this feature enabled, please email [email protected]ilehold.com.

 For the purposes of this example we will use the following Excel table.
 We are using an Excel table for convenience of editing and maintenance in Excel; this is not a requirement of FileHold.
 The first row has the names for the columns.
 This will help us to relate the data in the configuration dialog.
 We have created two columns; one is simply a unique id and the other is the actual information we want in our drop down menu.
 This is not a mandatory requirement of FileHold, but it is highly recommended and it will make long term management of the list much less prone to problems.

 We have only a single worksheet in our workbook, but you could have many worksheets.
 Each one will appear as a separate table in the configuration dialog.

 Preparing the data provider